brutasse/django-push/docs/subscriber.rst

 -------------------

 As we can see, the hub subscription can be valid for a certain amount of time.
-Thus it is appropriate to renew the leases that will expire soon using a management command.
+Before they actually expire, hubs must send subscription requests to recheck with subscribers if the subscription is still valid.
+Thus subscriptions will be renewed automatically.

+However, you can always renew the leases manually before the expire to make sure they are not forgotten by the hub.
 For instance, this could be run once a day:

 .. code-block:: python